microsoft/react-native-windows/packages/react-native-win32/etc/react-native-win32.api.md

     presence: PersonaCoinPresence;
     // (undocumented)
     size: PersonaCoinSize;
-    // Warning: (ae-forgotten-export) The symbol "IImageSourceProps" needs to be exported by the entry point typings-main.d.ts
+    // Warning: (ae-forgotten-export) The symbol "IImageSourceProps" needs to be exported by the entry point typings-index.d.ts
     //
     // (undocumented)
     source?: string | IImageSourceProps;